christopheryc94/bamazon/README.md

 update the available stock in the database.

 After every order the customer will be asked if they would wish to continue to shop or exit out of the application.

+Video walkthrough to show the application works! https://youtu.be/ASZHfIgT-DI